microsoft/coyote/docs/_learn/programming-models/state-machines/overview.md

 (there is no deep-copying for performance reasons).
 A machine can also send data to itself (e.g. for processing in a later state) using `RaiseEvent`.

 In the previous example, the `Server` machine sends `this.Id` of type `ActorId` (i.e. a handle to the current machine instance) to the `Client` machine.
-The receiver (in our case `Client`) can retrieve the sent payload by using the property `ReceivedEvent`, which is a handle to the received event, casting `ReceivedEvent` to the expected event type (in this case `ConfigEvent`), and then accessing the payload as a field of the received event.
+The receiver (in our case `Client`) can retrieve the sent payload as the input parameter of the corresponding event-handler (we will see in a bit how these handlers can be declared), cast it to the expected event type (in this case `ConfigEvent`), and then accessing the payload as a field of the received event.

 As discussed earlier, the `CreateStateMachine` and `SendEvent` methods are non-blocking.
 The Coyote runtime will take care of all the underlying concurrency using the Task Parallel Library,